faithvoid/script.xlinkrevived/README.md

 Make sure that XLink Kai is running, has "Allow remote UI connections" enabled in the settings (usually on by default), and that UDP/TCP ports 34522 are allowed in your firewall settings.

+- "I downloaded it from the repository instead of the release .zip and it doesn't work?"

+That's why there's a release zip.
+Changes made directly to the repository are experimental, you're on your own if you run the repo builds.

 - "Will you integrate *XYZ feature?*"

 If Team XLink supports it in their API, sure!
 Otherwise, there's only so much I can do.